datajoint/datajoint-github-page/gettingstarted.md

 # Define how you data is organized: Create a Schema

 ## What is a schema?
-A DataJoint project is organized as a dedicated _schema_: a collection of logically related tables hosted on the database server.
+A DataJoint organizes data in _schemata_: a collection of logically related tables hosted on the database server.
 The word 'schema' is synonymous with 'database' in this context.
+We recommend that you use one schema for each project.
+However, you can also use a single schema for the entire lab.
+Moreover, DataJoint easily supports projects that span multiple schemas.
+For example, it is very convenient to set up a common schema for the acquisition and pre-processing of data while data analysis may be performed in separate schemas.

+How you define a schema depends on whether you use the Matlab or the Python package:

-* On the Matlab side, each schema has its own _namespace_ or _package_.
+* In Matlab, each schema has its own _namespace_ or _package_.
 Here is the [MathWorks page about packages](http://www.mathworks.com/help/matlab/matlab_oop/scoping-classes-with-packages.html).
 * In Python each schema has its own _module_ or _package_.

 A _DataJoint schema_ is the pairing of a MySQL schema and Matlab/Python package.
 Therefore, by _schema_ we will often mean such a pairing and not just the database.

-DataJoint easily supports projects that span multiple schemas.
-For example, it is very convenient to set up a common schema for the acquisition and pre-processing of data while data analysis may be performed in separate schemas.

 ## Create a DataJoint schema

-Now let us set up a schema.
+Now let's set up a schema.
 Assume that you have a database `subjects` in MySQL in which you plan to store some information about trials in a psychophysical experiment.
 The first task is to define the structure of the tables in that schema.
 We will just state the code for Matlab and Python, and then explain what it means below.

 ### Matlab

 Let's call the package on the Matlab side `subj`.
-To create it, you need to creat a folder `+subj` and inside that folder you need to create a function `getSchema` in a file called `getSchema.m`.
+To create it, you need to creat a folder `+subj` and inside that folder you need to create a function `getSchema` in a file called `+subj/getSchema.m`.

-This function will look like

 {% highlight matlab %}
 function obj = getSchema